luke-dowling/mongo-heroku-deployment/README.md

 # mongo_ex

-Please create a small API that can handle users and posts.
+Please create a small API that can handle users and articles.
 The endpoints available should be
   - `GET` /users
   - `POST` /users